-A quality systems-audit program is designed and conducted to review all elements of the laboratory quality system and address any issues revealed by different facets of the review.
+A quality systems audit program is designed and conducted to review all elements of the laboratory quality system and address any issues revealed by different facets of the review.
 Quality systems audits should be conducted by qualified auditors who are knowledgeable about the section or analysis being audited.
 Audit all major elements of the quality system at least annually.
-Quality system audits may be conducted internally or externally; both types should occur on a regularly scheduled basis and should be handled properly to protect confidentiality.
-Internal audits are used for self-evaluation and improvement.
-External audits are used for accreditation, education on client requirements, and approval of the data's end use.
-Corrective actions should be taken on all audit findings and their effectiveness reviewed at or before the next scheduled audit.
+Quality system audits may be conducted internally or externally;

-Table 1020:3.
-Example Audit of a Soil Analysis Procedure
+Table 1020:III.
+Audit of a Soil Analysis Procedure

 Procedure Comment Remarks

-1. Sample entered into logbook Yes Lab number assigned
+1. Sample entered into logbook yes lab number assigned

-2. Sample weighed Yes Dry weight
+2. Sample weighed yes dry weight

-3. Drying procedure followed No Maintenance of oven not done
+3. Drying procedure followed no maintenance of oven not done

-4. a.
-Balance calibrated Yes once per year
+4 a.
+Balance calibrated yes once per year

 b.
-Cleaned and zero adjusted Yes Weekly
+Cleaned and zero adjusted yes weekly

-5. Sample ground Yes To pass 50 mesh
+5. Sample ground yes to pass 50 mesh

-6. Ball mill cleaned Yes Should be after each sample
+6. Ball mill cleaned yes should be after each sample

-7. Etc. •